Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 For Makary, as a doctor, the answer is simple: "It's a disgrace every place where it happens," he says.

-The "hospital docket" at the Fredericksburg Court illustrates how far hospitals will go to pursue debts, he says: "It's almost as if the courthouse has converted into a taxpayer-funded collections agency."
+The "hospital docket" at the Fredericksburg court illustrates how far hospitals will go to pursue debts, he says: "It's almost as if the courthouse has converted into a taxpayer-funded collections agency."

-'Who's garnishing my check?'
+"Who's garnishing my check?"

-Deshia Smith is unflinching when she talks about Mary Washington and what happened to her after she went to the hospital in 2017.
+Smith is unflinching when she talks about Mary Washington and what happened to her after she went to the hospital in 2017.

 At the time she didn't have insurance.
 She was working part time at Walmart for $11 an hour.
 She doesn't want to give the details about why she ended up at the hospital.
 "I was not myself," she says.
 "So I walked myself into Mary Washington to get help — to get myself on track."
 She says she was admitted for two weeks.

-Smith says no one told her about the financial assistance program, or talked to her about her bill.
+Smith says no one told her about the financial assistance program or talked to her about her bill.
 According to the hospital's policy, someone making less than $25,000 without health insurance should qualify for "free care."
 But the hospital sued her for $12,287.68.
-She had a default judgement against her, and only realized she'd been sued when she saw her paycheck mysteriously disappearing.
+She had a default judgement against her and did not realize she had been sued until she saw her paycheck mysteriously disappearing.

 "When I looked at my pay stub, I'm like, 'Why do I only have like $600-something in my account?' " She noticed "garnish" written on the bottom of her pay stub.
 "So I called my company and asked them, 'Who's garnishing my check?' " They told her it was Mary Washington.

-With the garnishment, her take-home pay for a month of work come to about $1,400.
+With the garnishment, her take-home pay for a month of work comes to about $1,400.
 Her rent is $1,055.
 "I literally have no food in my house because they're garnishing my check," she says.

-She knows she's not the only one that Mary Washington has gone after for an unpaid bill.
+She knows she is not the only one that Mary Washington has gone after for an unpaid bill.
 Her relative had one, too, and got on a payment plan.
-Her coworker was also sued.
+Her co-worker was also sued.

-"And that's crazy," she shakes her head.
-To Mary Washington Hospital, she says: "People need help, you all are just money hungry."
+"And that's crazy," she says, shaking her head.
+To Mary Washington Hospital, she says: "People need help.
+You all are just money hungry."

 A thin slice of revenue

-In the courtroom, on "hospital docket" day in June, the judge ran through the cases quickly.
-One man owed $1,500 after an E.R. visit.
+In the courtroom, on hospital docket day in June, the judge ran through the cases quickly.
+One man owed $1,500 after an emergency room visit.
 A nurse was on the hook for over $20,000 after one of her children had a mental health evaluation.
 Another woman wasn't sure why she was being sued for $1,400 — it could have been from an outpatient surgery she had three years ago.
 The day's hearings are all over in 45 minutes.

-Mary Washington Healthcare stands by its practice of suing patients, and explains that lawsuits are relatively rare.
+Mary Washington Healthcare stands by its practice of suing patients and says that lawsuits are relatively rare.

 "It's important to us, as a small community, and a safety net hospital, that we're doing everything we can for our patients to avoid aggressive collections," says Lisa Henry, communications director for the health care system.

-Henry says they have a months-long process for trying to reach patients before they take legal action.
+Henry says Mary Washington has a months-long process for trying to reach patients before it takes legal action.
 "By phone, by mail, by email — any access point we're given from them when they register," she says.

 "Unfortunately, if we don't hear back from folks or they don't make a payment we're assuming that they're not prepared to pay their bill, so we do issue papers to the court," she says.

-Mary Washington Healthcare includes two hospitals, a network of physician practices, specialty care, and outpatient centers.
+Mary Washington Healthcare includes two hospitals, a network of physician practices, specialty care and outpatient centers.

 Henry says the "vast majority" of patients who are eligible do get signed up for their financial assistance program, getting discounted or free care or setting up a payment plan.
 "A small percentage then goes on to collection and then even smaller goes to litigation," she says.
 "We see thousands of patients a year and less than 1% go to litigation."